By KARA GODFREY

 Tango classes, cookery lessons and yoga can even be tried in the hotel throughout the year during certain months.

-Dog-lovers will enjoy being greeted by Pasha, the 13-year-old mongrel with arthritis who lazes by the pool.
+Dog lovers will enjoy being greeted by Pasha, the old mongrel with arthritis who lazes by the pool.

-Fly all year round from London to Dalaman with Pegasus Airlines daily scheduled flights, with prices from just £48 one way at www.flypgs.com, on Pegasus App or via usual sales channels.
-Meals can be pre-booked online up to 24h prior to departure with low fares from just £6.
+Fly all year round from London to Dalaman with Pegasus Airlines’ daily scheduled flights.
+Book at www.flypgs.com, on Pegasus App or via usual sales channels.